eBayTax Guide

 HMRC will then send you confirmation of your registration along with a UTR (Unique Taxpayers Reference); this number should be quoted with any payments or correspondence with HMRC.

-HMRC will normally send your tax return soon after the new tax year has started.
+HMRC will normally send you an online tax return notification soon after the new tax year has started.

 The tax return must be submitted to HMRC following the end of the relevant tax year.
 You may submit your return on paper and this must be complete by the 31st October following the end of the respective tax year, or you could file your return online when you have another three months (31st January) to complete it.